12 Best Knee Sleeves Tested & Compared

 Some of the frequently asked questions when trying to get a knee sleeve by many buyers, are addressed below.

-A. Knee sleeves are not knee braces.
-They are sports outwear that are worn around the knee.
-They provide support to the knee though they are designed to function differently from knee braces.
-Knee braces offer protection to an already injured knee, while knee sleeves offer protection to the knee from any injury or risk of damage.
-The protection is important to athletes who are involved in sporting activities that involve a great amount of pressure like running, jumping, weightlifting etc. Knee sleeves have a compression effect on the knee that enables increased blood flow hence reducing pain during and after work out.
+A. Many people will confuse the two and think the refer to the same product.
+They both sporting accessories that are worn around the knee, though their functions are almost similar.
+Knee sleeves are sports outwear that are worn around the knee.
+They both provide support to the knee though they are designed to function differently from knee braces.
+On the other hand, knee braces offer protection to an already injured knee, while knee sleeves offer protection to the knee against any possible injury or risky situations that can harm the knee.
+The protection is important to athletes who are involved in sporting activities that involve a great amount of pressure like heavy lifting of weights etc. Knee sleeves have a compression effect on the knee that enables increased blood flow hence reducing pain during and after work out.

 Q. What do knee sleeves do?

 A. They provide support to the knee though they are designed to function differently from knee braces.
-The protection is important to athletes who are involved in sporting activities that involve a great amount of pressure like running, jumping, weightlifting etc. Knee sleeves have a compression effect on the knee that enables increased blood flow hence reducing pain during and after work out.
+The protection is important to athletes who are involved in sporting activities that involve a great amount of pressure like marathon running and weightlifting etc. Knee sleeves have a compression effect on the knee that enables increased blood flow hence reducing pain when the work out is going on and when its over.
 Knee sleeves work to protect your knees by first keeping them warm and insulated.
 Next they provide compression to the knee joint and surrounding tendons/ligaments to support the knee.